newbull/newbull/README.md

 # 3. Misc:
 Bitcoin: Diffculty is start with 1 I think, And adjustment every 14 days.
 Generate the block every 600 seconds.
+The algorithm is sha256d.

 Dogecoin: Diffculty is start with 0x00000f, And adjustment every 4 hours.
 Generate the block every 60 seconds.
+The algorithm is same as Litecoin (scrypt).

 NewBull: Diffculty is start with 0x0000ff for now*, And adjustment every 14 days.
 Generate the block every 180 seconds.
+The algorithm is same as Bitcoin (sha256d).

 ### *